Review: The Treehouse Villas at Disney’s Saratoga Springs Resort & Spa

 But the Treehouse Villas come with great negatives as well–negatives so strong that the Treehouse Villas are the bottom-ranked option for first time visitors.

 Saratoga Springs is a remote and inconvenient resort.
-And the Treehouse Villas are the most remote and inconvenient of the Saratoga Springs areas–so much so that they have their own buses to take people to Saratoga Springs itself (there’s also a walking path).
+And the Treehouse Villas are the most remote and inconvenient of the Saratoga Springs areas–so much so that guests staying in them use internal buses to take people to Saratoga Springs itself (there’s also a walking path).
 Want to go to a theme park and don’t have a car?
 Then take a bus to Saratoga Springs proper, and wait for another bus to the parks…

 See the map, with bus stops near the top and bottom.